InioluwaJooda/CircuitAndSoul_EchoesOfMars/README.md

-# CircuitAndSoul_EchoesOfMars
+# Echoes Of Mars
-Multiplayer sci-fi battle royale prototype built in Unity 6 using Mirror.
+Multiplayer sci-fi battle royale prototype built in Unity 6 using Netcode FOr GameObjects.